Time-Varying Internal Models and Regulation of Unknown Harmonic Signals for Regular Linear Systems: Introduction

-where the frequencies $\set{\gw_k}_{k=1}^{\qp}$ are usually assumed to be known and the amplitudes and phases may be unknown (more generally, $\yrefkc(t), \yrefks(t)$ may be polynomials~\cite{HamPoh00}, or the signals may have infinite numbers of frequency components~\cite{Imm07a,HamPoh10}).

-In this paper we focus on a more challenging version of the control problem where also the frequencies $\set{\gw_k}_{k=1}^{\qp}$ are unknown, and the control law needs to be constructed based on \emph{estimates} $\set{\hat{\gw}_k(t)}_{k=1}^{\qp}$ of these frequencies.
-The frequencies of~\eqref{eq:yrefwdist} play a central role in the solution of the output regulation problem, most notably through the fundamental internal model principle~\cite{FraWon75a,Dav76,PauPoh10}, and the lack of the knowledge of $\set{\gw_k}$ requires changes in the controller design.
-In this paper we present a new controller design method which is based on adaptive estimation of the frequencies $\set{\gw_k}$ from the reference signal and an error feedback controller structure which utilises a time-dependent internal model based on the estimated frequencies $\set{\hat{\gw}_k(t)}$.
+where the frequencies $0=\gw_0<\gw_1<\ldots<\gw_q$ are assumed to be known and the amplitudes $(\yrefamplk)_{k=0}^q$, $(\wdistamplk)_{k=0}^q$ and phases $(\theta_k)_{k=0}^q$, $(\varphi_k)_{k=0}^q$ may be unknown.
+In this paper we focus on a more challenging version of the control problem where also the frequencies $(\gw_k)_{k=1}^q$ are unknown.
+As our ultimate contribution we introduce a controller design method for output regulation of signals~\eqref{eq:yrefwdist} with unknown frequencies, amplitudes and phases.
+In particular, we introduce a dynamic error feedback controller with a \emph{time-varying internal model} based on estimates $(\hat{\gw}_k(t))_{k=1}^q$ of the frequencies in~\eqref{eq:yrefwdist}.